-Unilever has adapted its deodorant production lines to make hand sanitiser during the COVID-19 pandemic.
+Unilever adapts UK deodorant production facility to make hand sanitiser

 Having never manufactured hand sanitiser at its Leeds factory before, on 2 April, Unilever supplied its first batch of more than 700 litres to St James’s University Hospital, part of the Leeds Teaching Hospital NHS Trust.